realalanc/realalanc.github.io/index.md

   University of North Carolina at Chapel Hill, Year: 2024
   Status: Processing
   - Training a embedding vector by VAE-like models, and providing it for downstream tasks like atom prediction.
+- **Breast Cancer Medecal Image Dataset in Rare Classes**
+  Peiking University, Year: 2024
+  Status: Processing
+  - Developing a medical image dataset, including different types of medical images in different types of breast cancers.
+Focusing on rare cases, our dataset tends to provide a competative dataset and benchmarks for future downstream tasts.

 ## Awards